karolcholewa/blog/_posts/2022-12-06-smart-control-groups.md

 > A control group is a subset of the total group of customers being exposed to a test.
 In marketing segmentation, control groups are used to measure the impact of a specific campaign or customer journey.
 Specifically, control groups are the customers you are targeting with a particular campaign who will not receive that campaign.

-This formula assumes that an organization uses numeric IDs to identify campain members.
+This formula assumes that an organization uses numeric IDs to identify campaign members.
 For example the ACME Company identifies its clients using 6-digit (or more) IDs such as: 111111, 123456, 102034, and so on.
 This could also be any alphanumeric combination such as ID_123456 or Client-111111.

-Let a whole campagin segment contains 10000 random clients.
+Let a whole campaign segment contains 10000 random clients.
 A Smart Control Group (SCG) identifies a subset using the **last digit** from the ID that is: 11111**1**, 12345**6**, 10203**4**.
 In other words, a subset contains clients whose ID ends with **1** or...in fact any natural number from 0-9.

 As per calculations below, with a large enough sample (over 1000), each subset represents **10%** of the entire campaign segment.